 Located in the Academic Support Center in N925, the Writing and Reading Center (WRC) provides all UHD students tutoring support in both writing and critical reading to facilitate their academic success.
 Writing tutoring is also available by appointment at the UHD-Northwest location and online via the MyWCOnline portal.
-The WRC staff accommodates drop-ins, but students are encouraged to make an appointment by logging into the WRC's website or by visiting the WRC, especially during busy times of the semester.
-Additionally, the WRC staff develops instructional resources such as tip sheets, handouts, and new workshops on writing tutors who work with students one-on-one (in person or via the on-line conferencing).
-Some peer tutors may also serve as Writing Associates, tutors assigned to a specific instructor's course in order to facilitate student success in the course.
+The WRC staff accommodates drop-ins, but students are encouraged to make an appointment by logging into the C's website or by visiting the WRC, especially during busy times of the semester.
+Additionally, the WRC staff develops instructional resources such as tip sheets, handouts, and new workshops on writing issues.
+Qualified students are hired and provided specialized training to serve as peer writing tutors who work with students one-on-one (in person or via the on-line conferencing).
+Some peer tutors may also serve as riting Associates, tutors assigned to a specific instructor's course in order to facilitate student success in the course.